-A continuity list has multiple purposes, such as serving as a detailed outline of your production for the purpose of subtitling, closed-captioning and dubbing, or as a legal description for copyright purposes.
+A continuity list has multiple purposes.
+Like serving all outline of your production for the purpose of subtitling, closed-captioning, dubbing.
+And also like legal description for copyright purposes.
 There are four types of continuity lists to choose from, depending on the level of detail you need:

-• Combined Continuity List – includes detailed, cut-by-cut description of camera and actor movement, camera shots and all dialogue.
+• Combined Continuity List – It includes a detailed, cut-by-cut description of camera and actor movement, camera shots, and all dialogue.

-• Combined Dialogue and Spotting List (CDSL) – includes all spoken dialogue, scene headings and changes, slug lines, along with all the elements of a Spotting List
+• CDSL (Combined Dialogue and Spotting List) – includes all spoken dialogue, scene headings and changes, slug lines, along with all the elements of a Spotting List

-• Combined Continuity and Spotting List (CCSL) – the most comprehensive continuity list, it provides complete details of every camera shot or scene within your film or TV production as well as the characters’ names and location during these scenes.
-This is in addition to the complete dialogue of each actor and any other details that may be needed to present your production.
+• CCSL (Combined Continuity and Spotting List) – This is the most wide continuity list.
+It provides complete details of every camera shot or scene within your film or TV production.
+Also, it provides the characters’ names and locations during these scenes.
+This is in addition to the complete dialogue of each actor.
+And, also many other details that may be needed to present your production.

-A CCSL has both the continuity list and the spotting list listed side-by-side within one document.
+A CCSL has both the continuity list and the spotting list listed within one document.
 This allows for cross-referencing between dialogue and scenes.
-Because a CCSL has a great amount of detail, they can be a burden for production companies to develop but are a requirement of the studio.
+Because a CCSL has a great amount of detail, they can be a burden for production companies to develop but is a need of the studio.

 Reality TV/Documentary Drama Transcripts

-During a reality TV or documentary production, a great deal of camera footage is captured.
-Editing this footage down into usable information can be overwhelming and time-consuming for a producer.
-To capture the exact footage and dialogue needed to create those pivotal moments, a producer may have a transcriptionist transcribe all of the footage for editing purposes into a reality TV/documentary drama transcript.
+A great deal of camera footage is capture during a reality TV or documentary production.
+Editing this footage down into usable information can be hard and time-taking for a producer.
+To capture the exact footage and dialogue needed to create those pivotal moments, a producer may have a transcriptionist transcribe.
+That will help to get all the footage for editing purposes into a reality TV/documentary drama transcript.